Ren3t01/uselessness/README.md

-Python project for counting the uselessness of 100.
+Python project for determining the uselessness of 100.